 Since its establishment, the Research Team has been providing quality services to a wide range of public and private organizations.
 Up to this day, the team has conducted more than 2,000 independent surveys and other kinds of research, working with academics in Hong Kong, Mainland China and overseas, government departments, public organizations, non-government organizations, professional bodies, political groups, leading commercial firms, small-medium enterprises as well as local and overseas media organizations.

-In terms of leadership, HKPORI is led by its President and Chief Executive Officer Dr Robert CHUNG, assisted by Deputy Chief Executive Director Dr Kim-Wah CHUNG, Director Ms Karie PANG and Senior Manager Ms Winnie LEE.
-As of this date, it has 18 members taking up various functions plus a frontline research team of more than 100 part-time interviewers.
+In terms of leadership, HKPORI is led by its President and Chief Executive Officer Dr Robert CHUNG, assisted by Director Ms Karie PANG and Senior Manager Ms Winnie LEE.
+As of this date, it has 12 members taking up various functions plus a frontline research team of about 100 part-time interviewers.
 HKPORI is in control of about 40 interviewer workstations at any single fieldwork date in its headquarters, plus about 20 more temporary workstations if needed.
 About 60% of its interviewers are tertiary-educated, including one-tenth of whom having higher degrees.
 Besides, there is a small number of disabled persons referred to HKPORI by some local non-government organizations under some collaborative schemes.
 They are well-tained and very experienced, but their education attainment is generally lower.
 The average working experience of our interviewers is around 5 years.

 Dr Robert CHUNG, President and Chief Executive Officer, established the Public Opinion Programme at The University of Hong Kong (HKUPOP) in 1991 and then the Hong Kong Public Opinion Research Institute (HKPORI) in 2019.
 Under his leadership, the research team straddling these two institutes has become well-known for its impartiality and professionalism in collecting, studying and interpreting public opinion, and is a highly respected team in the region.
 Dr CHUNG was the Hong Kong representative at the World Association for Public Opinion Research (WAPOR) for over 20 years.
 Between 2006 and 2007, he was the elected Secretary-Treasurer of WAPOR and later elected to the Chair of the Liaison Committee of WAPOR from 2010 to 2015.
 He is the elected Vice President & President-Elect of WAPOR from 2021 to 2022, and will become its President from 2023 to 2024.
 In November 2017, Dr CHUNG was elected the Founding President of the WAPOR Asia, a regional chapter of WAPOR.
 Dr CHUNG has published widely on public opinion and social surveys in various journals and periodicals.